madcooki/ananke/README.md

 Ananke is an advanced AI system designed to assist in complex decision-making, automation, and user interaction.
 Inspired by Greek mythology, Ananke serves as the guiding force behind three primary subsystems—Clotho, Lachesis, and Atropos, modeled after The Moirai.

 ## Current Status
-This repository is in its early stages and currently includes the license and project documentation.
-The first major addition will be Ananke's Modelfiles, defining her core and subsystem personalities.
+This repository now includes Ananke's modelfiles, defining her core and subsystem personalities.
+Future updates will focus on implementation, documentation, and refinements.

 ## Overview
 Ananke integrates multiple small open-source models using Ollama, balancing logic and emotional intelligence to provide adaptive and context-aware assistance—all while being lightweight enough to run locally on standard machines.